Request a Photo & Permission to Publish

 - If the particular photograph has a photography credit line it must be included with the reproduction.

-- Reproduction is permitted only from photographs and transparencies supplied by the Hood Museum of Art for the purpose of reproduction.
+- Reproduction is permitted only from photographs supplied by the Hood Museum of Art for the purpose of reproduction.

 - Permission is granted to the applicant for one-time use as detailed on the application form.
 Permission to publish must be obtained in advance for each subsequent edition or reprint.
 Permission is valid only for the individual, company, or institution to whom it is specifically issued and may not be transferred, assigned, sold, or otherwise disposed of without written permission of the Hood Museum of Art.

-- One gratis copy of the publication is required for our library.
-In the case of non-art-related textbooks, tear sheets or photocopies of all pages relevant to the image, including the title and copyright pages, will satisfy the agreement.
+- The museum respectfully requests tear sheets or photocopies of all pages relevant to the image, including the title and copyright pages.

 - The Hood Museum of Art reserves the right to deny permission to reproduce an image from its collection to any applicant whose product is not acceptable to the museum for any reason.